-[Myofascial release for relief of physical conditions such as sports injuries, back and neck pain, whiplash and stress related muscular strains] Myofascial Release (Muscle - Fascia - Release) is used for the release of fascia which has become stuck, hardened and dehydrated.
-Restricted fascia and soft tissues lead often to undiagnosed pain, exhaustion and immune system dysfunctions.
+Myofascial Release (Muscle - Fascia - Release) is used for the release of fascia which has become stuck, hardened and dehydrated.
+Restricted fascia and soft tissues often lead to undiagnosed pain, exhaustion and immune system dysfunctions.
+Myofascial release can give relief to conditions such as sports injuries, back and neck pain, whiplash and stress related muscular strains.

-Hardening of the fascia occurs in response to physical or emotional trauma.
-MFR is necessary for recovery from all types of physical injuries and conditions such as sporting injuries, back and neck pain, whiplash, stress-related muscular tension and repetitive strain injuries.
+Hardening of the fascia may occur in response to physical or emotional trauma.
+MFR is indicated for the recovery from all types of physical injuries and conditions such as sporting injuries, back and neck pain, whiplash, stress-related muscular tension and repetitive strain injuries - RSI.